• How to Create a Budget

 Notice that I said reputable.
 That matters.

-While you may see lots of ads for these companies, it can be a bit nerve racking trying to determine which one to use.
-While there are many companies out there, one of the simplest to use is Credit Sesame.
+While you may see lots of ads for these companies, it can be a bit nerve-racking trying to determine which one to use.
+While there are many companies out there, one of the simplest to use is Credit Karma.

 The next thing I was wondering was how do they make money?
 They don’t just want to give me my credit score because they are just that amazing.
 They do make money.
 The way they make income on their site is simple.
 They will show you various credit card and home loan offers.
 If you click on these offers, then they get paid.